NikoBiele/RayTraceHeatTransfer.jl/README.md

 ### Generate geometry
 The geometry is defined by a number of connected sub-enclosures.
 The sub-enclosures are stacked on top of each other.
-Here we define a 1x1 square (a single sub-enclosure).
+Here we define a 1x1 square (a single sub-enclosure), but the code should work for almost any user defined geometry.
 We start by defining the bounding geometry.
 ```julia
 yLayersHeight = [0.0, 1.0]; # create the y-positions or height-layers